 While there were relatively few drawdown events at impoundments we have been following since 2004 and that have been managed for waterfowl, F1 was drawn down partially in 2008 and completely in 2013.
-The objective of the partial drawdown was to dry shoreline Phragmites for a late summer burn treatment, with no intension of improving growing conditions for the submerged wetlands.
-The complete drawdown was in 2013 was to allow for construction of an additional levee that now bisects Unit 1.
-We focused on the SAV response to this drawdown .
+The objective of the partial drawdown was to dry shoreline Phragmites for a late summer burn treatment, with no secondary intension of improving growing conditions for the submerged wetlands.
+The complete drawdown was intended for improving SAV growth.

-We found improved biological response in every SAV metric except drupelet biomass during years immediately following both partial and complete drawdown (Figures 3.19 - 3.21, note branch density was not implemented prior to 2010).
+We found improved biological response in every SAV metric except drupelet biomass during years immediately following both partial and complete drawdown (Figures 3.19-3.21, note branch density was not implemented prior to 2010).
 Regardless of the intended objectives, we found positive responses when F1 was partially drawn down, implying there may be alternatives to the frequency, duration, and extent of drawdown that may stimulate equivalent or better responses by SAV.